The exterior of the AGO, from Dundas Street West, 2017. Photo: AGO.

-All visitors and staff over 2 years of age are required to wear a mask / face covering at all times while visiting the Gallery.
+All visitors and staff over 2 years of age are required to wear a mask or face covering at all times while visiting the Gallery.
 Masks will be available for purchase.
 Please visit our FAQs section for more information.

 The AGO is not hosting groups at this time.
 You can email Group Sales directly with any questions at email@example.com

 To create a touchless visitor experience, Gallery maps and handheld guides are not currently available.

 The coat check is open.
 Please travel light, as wait times for coat check may be longer than usual.
 Visitors are asked to leave all oversized bags at home, and if they are able to wear their backpacks on the front side of their body.

 Bags, knapsacks, briefcases, and parcels larger than 45 x 40 x 15 cm (18 x 16 x 6 in.) are not permitted in the galleries and will need to be checked in the coat check.
 Use of the unsupervised umbrella stand is free.

 The AGO allows photography for personal use only, except where indicated.
 We ask that you respect the rights of artists and their representatives under Canadian copyright law.
 Selfie sticks are not permitted.